-Morpheus was just another part of the machine system The Matrix
+Morpheus was just another part of the machine system

 You're browsing the GameFAQs Message Boards as a guest.
 Sign Up for free (or Log In if you already have an account) to be able to post messages, change how messages are displayed, and view media in posts.

 Most have you lot have already had this discussion, but I couldn't help thinking that if the Architect can see into Zion (which he can if you watch closely in Reloaded), then there is obviously more to this entire story than meets the eye.
 Morpheus gives Neo loads of different facts and figures about the Matrix too - namely the 25,000 BTU out put thing (which is utter balls) and he is constantly giving it the old double-entendre with his musings and 'she told you exactly what you wanted to hear' malarkey.
 The only thing that makes me doubt the theory is his disappointment at the entire thing not being over when Neo returns from the architect - but then that could all just be a ruse, or he is genuinely disappointed as he cannot be re-inserted or whatever, either way, I did a blog about his BTU claims - check it out on my twitter feed @Lawless0n3 - and let me know your thoughts on whether Morpheus was actually just another part of the system; hopelessly dependent, plugged in and part of the wool that has been pulkled over our eyes to blind us from the truth.

 where does it say the Architect can see into Zion?

 and no, Morpheus wasn't part of the system, at least in the way that you mean. though he certainly was useful to the machines in that he helped spread belief in the prohecy and ultimately 'delivered' Neo to the Architect. so in a way he played right into their hands.